Featured Articles

 USERS

-Before you go out to reel in potential users, you need to know how to phrase your questions so the responses are not too influenced.
+Before you go out to reel in potential users, you need to know how to phrase your questions so the responses are not guided.
 Carefully structure impartial questions to acquire the answers that will end up helping your product.

-After you develop a prototype, observe users and how their usage aligns with your personal goals for current functionality.
-You make note of their feedback, modify the prototype into a product more applicable, and repeat the process until you’re ready to move onto the next step of app development.
+After you develop a prototype, observe users and how their usage aligns with your personal goals for functionality.
+Make note of their feedback, modify the prototype into a more applicable product, and repeat the process until you’re ready to move on to the next step of app development.

 CONCLUSION

-Because there is both a harsh reality and an exciting potential that goes into building onto any type of solution, we strive to share our expertise wherever we can.
-Sketching out the essentials of a feature set is a healthy precursor to the slow and steady process that we unveiled, along with the eventual hypothesis testing with a set user base.
+Building any solution involves both challenges and potential.
+We strive to share our expertise to help.
+Sketching out the feature set essentials is a healthy precursor to the process that we unveiled, along with the hypothesis testing with a set user base.

-You battle through unreachable expectations, maneuver your features around limitations, and make countless revisions to your app skeleton so that it can someday solve a problem that is prevalent in our everyday living.
+You battle through unreachable expectations, maneuver your features around limitations, and make countless revisions to your app skeleton so that it can someday solve a problem that is prevalent in our everyday lives.
+Developing a solution for your target user base requires effort and dedication to refine and enhance your feature set.